mckennapsean/dissertation/content/04-example.md

 40 articles from three key domains: cyber security visualization, situational awareness, and cognitive task analysis.
-From this review, we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles as the best representative samples with the highest impact for forming our domain characterization for the visualization of cyber security data.
+From this review, we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles [@DAmico2008; @Erbacher2010a; @Fink2009] as the best representative samples with the highest impact for forming our domain characterization for the visualization of cyber security data.
+We discuss this method in more detail and reflect on its use later in [Section @sec:qualcoding].

 Next, for these three articles, each member of our team did an informal open